nwj/zeke/README.md

 title: two
 created: "2020-05-02T22:24:38.706218Z"
 tags: []
-links_in:
+links:
   - one.md
-links_out: []
 ---
 ```
-Links are one-directional and are recorded in the front-matter of both notes.
+Links are bi-directional and are recorded in the front-matter of both notes.

 ## Installation